Arizona Gov. Ducey (R) announces he won’t run for Senate, in blow to GOP recruitment effort

 Kelly won election to the Senate in a 2020 special election and is among the most prolific fundraisers in the country; his campaign raised $8.9 million in the fourth quarter, second only to Sen. Raphael G. Warnock (D-Ga.), who raised $9.8 million in the same period.

-The Arizona Senate race is one of the most closely-watched in the country.
+The Arizona Senate race is one of the most closely watched in the country.
 Democrats control the 50-50 Senate by the thinnest of margins, with Vice President Harris serving as the tiebreaker.

+Among the Republican candidates in the race are finance executive Blake Masters, Arizona Attorney General Mark Brnovich and energy executive Jim Lamon, whose campaign recently launched an ad in which the candidate, dressed as a sheriff, fires a gun at actors portraying Kelly, Biden and House Speaker Nancy Pelosi (D-Calif.).

+Kelly is the husband of former congresswoman Gabrielle Giffords (D-Ariz.), who was shot in the head while greeting constituents outside a Tucson supermarket in 2011.
+Six people were killed in the shooting rampage, and many others were injured.

-Two other Republican governors have rebuffed McConnell and the GOP in their recruitment for the Senate.
+Two other Republican governors have rebuffed efforts by McConnell and the GOP to recruit them for Senate races.
 Gov. Chris Sununu of New Hampshire said he would seek reelection rather than pursue a challenge to Sen. Maggie Hassan (D).
 Gov. Larry Hogan of Maryland said he had no interest in running for the Senate against Sen. Chris Van Hollen (D).

+Sununu, in turning down McConnell’s entreaties, said he had no interest in spending all his time being a “roadblock” to Biden’s agenda and doing little in the Senate.

+After conversations with Republican senators, Sununu told the Washington Examiner in January: “They were all, for the most part, content with the speed at which they weren’t doing anything.
+It was very clear that we just have to hold the line for two years.
+OK, so I’m just going to be a roadblock for two years.
+That’s not what I do.”

 Donna Cassata, Amy B Wang and David Weigel contributed to this report.